-Quitting tobacco is one of the best thing you can do for your health.
-Our tools and resources can help you make a plan to kick the habit.
+Quitting tobacco is one of the best things you can do for your health.
+There are tools and resources to help you make a plan and kick the habit.

-Using smoking-cessation products can make quitting easier and help you stop for good.
-Work with a professional to find what will work best for you.
+Smoking-cessation products can make quitting easier and help you stop for good.

 You’re more than twice as likely to quit when you use prescription medication and get professional support than trying to quit on your own.
 (According to the Mayo Clinic)